cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 `install_first` | boolean | Install new node instances before reinstalling removed ones (default: first uninstall, then install)
-`inputs` | object | Dictionary containing inputs to update in the deployment `reinstall_list` | object | List of IDs for node instances to reinstall (even if skip_reinstall is true)
+`inputs` | object | Dictionary containing inputs to update in the deployment `reinstall_list` | object | List of IDs for node instances to reinstall (even if skip_reinstall is true) `preview` | boolean | If set, does not perform the update and returns the steps this update would make (default: False). **Supported for Cloudify Manager 5.0 and above.**

 ### Response